core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Topic-configuration interactions are discovery, create, read configuration, update configuration, delete configuration and handle the management of the topics.

-Topic-data interactions are publish, subscribe, unsubscribe, read and are oriented on how data is transferred from a publisher to a subscriber.
+Topic-data interactions are publish, subscribe, unsubscribe, read and delete, these operations are oriented on how data is transferred from a publisher to a subscriber.

 <!--
 Throughout the document there is a number of TBDs that need updating, mostly content formats or cbor data representations